geeyana/arduino-uno-metronome/README.md

 This project was a result of a summer research internship opportunity.

-Inspired by another Arduino metronome project: https://projecthub.arduino.cc/mircemk/diy-simple-arduino-metronome-eabd20.
+Inspired by [another Arduino metronome project](https://projecthub.arduino.cc/mircemk/diy-simple-arduino-metronome-eabd20).
 The code here is modified to suit the different materials used.
+Here is [a video demonstration](https://drive.google.com/file/d/1OBexGvnXHa3EdNXaehNujgZdV5Elhmtf/view).

 ## Features
 - Six pushbuttons: ±1, ±5, ±10 BPM